No Exit: Plot

 After arguing, they decide to confess to their crimes so they know what to expect from each other.
 Garcin cheated on and mistreated his wife, and was executed by firing squad for desertion; Inèz is a manipulative sadist who seduced her cousin's wife, Florence, while living with them and convinced her to leave her husband—the cousin was later hit and killed by a tram and Florence asphyxiated herself and Inèz by flooding the room with gas while they slept—and Estelle had an affair and then killed the resulting child, prompting the child's father to commit suicide.
 Despite their revelations, they continue to get on each other's nerves.
 Garcin finally begins giving in to the lascivious Estelle's escalating attempts to seduce him, which drives Inèz crazy.
 Garcin is constantly interrupted by his own guilt, however, and begs Estelle to tell him that he is not a coward for attempting to flee his country during wartime.
 While she complies, Inèz mockingly tells him that Estelle is just feigning attraction to him so that she can be with a man—any man.

 This causes Garcin to abruptly attempt an escape.
-After his trying to open the door repeatedly, it inexplicably and suddenly opens, but he is unable to bring himself to leave, and the others remain as well.
+After he repeatedly tries to open the door, it suddenly and inexplicably opens, but he is unable to bring himself to leave.
+The others remain as well.
 He says that he will not be saved until he can convince Inèz that he is not cowardly.
-She refuses, saying that he is obviously a coward, and promising to make him miserable forever.
-Garcin concludes that rather than torture devices or physical punishment, "hell is other people."
+She refuses to be persuaded, observing that he is obviously a coward and promising to make him miserable forever.
+Garcin concludes that, rather than torture devices or physical punishment, "hell is other people."
 Estelle tries to persevere in her seduction of Garcin, but he says that he cannot make love while Inèz is watching.
 Estelle, infuriated, picks up a paper knife and repeatedly stabs Inèz.
 Inèz chides Estelle, saying that they are all already dead, and even furiously stabs herself to prove that point.
-As Estelle begins to laugh hysterically at the idea of them being dead and trapped together forever, the others join in a prolonged fit of laughter before Garcin finally concludes, "Eh bien, continuons..." ("Well then, let's get on with it...").
+As Estelle begins to laugh hysterically at the idea of them being dead and trapped together forever, the others join in a prolonged fit of laughter before Garcin finally concludes, "Eh bien, continuons..." ("Oh well, let's continue...").